Mining industry of Guinea: Commodities

 Minerals extracted in the country by private-public joint enterprises in collaboration with the Government of Guinea include bauxite, iron ore, and diamonds.
 Other resources mined are cement, gold, salt, graphite, limestone, manganese, nickel, and uranium.

+Large amounts of easily available (almost negligible soil and overburden) and high-quality (low silica content) bauxites are located in Boké Region in the so-called Boké Bauxite Belt.
 A major developer in the field of bauxite mining is the Alumina Company of Guinea (ACG-Fria), which is located in Fria; the government of Guinea holds a 49% share while the Reynolds Metals Company holds the 51% balance in this enterprise.
 Another partner in bauxite mining is Compagnie des Bauxites de Guinée (CBG).
 It is a joint venture of Alcoa, Rio Tinto, and Dado Mining holding a 51% share, and the Guinean government holding a 49% share.
 Its exports of bauxite are the largest in the world, reportedly in excess of 13.5 million tonnes in 2008.

 Guinea has large reserves of iron ore with high potential for extraction.
 These largely remains untapped, and its quality grade is more than 60%.
 Rio Tinto's joint sector enterprise in the iron ore sector is the Simandou mine project, with a value estimated at $6 billion.
 In 2012, Simandou mine was projected to produce 90 million tons of iron ore annually.
 The Mount Nimba mine, also in the iron ore sector, is located in the Nzérékoré Region, while the Kalia mine is in the Faranah Region.

 Diamond potential is estimated at 40 million carats.
 In 2012, production was 266,800 carats as per the Kimberley Process Certification Scheme, and it is listed as the 13th-largest producer.

 A large number of gold mines are located in northeastern Guinea; the estimated production in 2011 was 15,695 kilograms.
 One of the country's largest gold mines is the Lefa mine in the Faranah Region.
 The Kalia Mine is owned by Bellzone Mining.